geekzy/tiapp-como/README.md

 Installation
 ------------

-The simplest way to start using Como is just copy `app` & `lib` directory and also `app.js` into your project, if you would like to use the localization feature then you also have to copy the `i18n` directory.
+The simplest way to start using Como is just copy `app` & `lib` directory and also `app.js` into your titanium project, if you would like to use the localization feature then you also have to copy the `i18n` directory.

 DO NOT modify `/Resources/app.js`, please modify `/Resources/app/main.js` instead to change application bootstrap.